sungchun/mixtape/README.md

 - If you want to download the ZIP file:
   1. Click the button labeled ‘Code’
   2.Click the ‘Download ZIP’ button on the dropdown menu.

-## Project Overview

-This project was the second project I completed during my Software Engineering Immersive course at General Assembly.
-This project was a pair project and its objective was making a web app that Utilized RESTful APIs to provide the user information.

 ## Goal and Timeframe: